-The Chilean paid sick leave system gives employees the right to call in sick and receive sick pay due to short-term, non-work-related sickness-e.g., the common flu or back pain.30 Workers can use sick leave to meet their own health needs but not to care for family members.
+The Chilean paid sick leave system gives employees the right to call in sick and receive sick pay due to short-term, non-work-related sickness-e.g., the common flu or back pain.26 Workers can use sick leave to meet their own health needs but not to care for family members.
 The eligibility criteria for claiming paid sick leave requires that workers (i) have been enrolled in the social security system for six months and (ii) have made contributions to the health insurance system for three months.
-The paid sick leave system is financed through these mandatory contributions.
-That is, the 7% of workers salary that is contributed towards the healthcare system.
-Between 2015 and 2019, the paid sick leave portion of the system was financed with 2.6% of the contributions (see table A1).
+The paid sick leave system is financed through mandatory contributions to the health care system.
+Between 2015 and 2019, the paid sick leave portion of the system was financed with 2.6% of the contributions (see table A2).

-Upon falling sick, workers must obtain a physician's certification of their sickness stating the primary diagnosis and the number of days that the physician considers the worker will need to recover from the disease.
-This certificate is necessary to justify the absence from work and must be requested regardless of the duration of the sick leave claim.
-This certificate is reviewed by an insurance office, which decides whether the sick leave claim is (i) approved with no changes, (ii) approved with a reduction in its length, or (iii) denied.
+Upon falling sick, workers must obtain a physician's certification of their sickness stating the primary diagnosis and the number of days the physician considers needed to recover from the disease.
+This certificate is necessary to justify the absence from work and must be requested regardless of the duration of the sick leave claim; it is reviewed by an insurance office, which decides whether the sick leave claim is (i) approved with no changes, (ii) approved with a different length, or (iii) denied.

-30The sickness insurance system aims to provide risk protection from impairments to working ability that are temporary and from which full recovery is foreseeable.
-A separate program provides disability insurance to workers in case of permanent impairments to working ability.
+26The aim of the sickness insurance system is to provide risk protection from impairments to working ability that are temporary and from which full recovery is foreseeable.
+A separate program provides disability insurance to workers in case of permanent impairments.

-Sick leave payments are a function of sick leave duration subject to a maximum salary.31 For workers with a salary below the maximum, benefits are computed as follows: The benefit scheme exhibits a nonpayable period of 3 days; i.e., the replacement rate for the first three days of a sick leave spell is zero.32 This nonpayable period works like a deductible that resets for every new sick leave span.33 Starting on the fourth day, there is full coverage of each additional missed day-i.e., the replacement rate is one.
+Sick leave payments are a function of sick leave duration.27 The benefit scheme exhibits a nonpayable period of 3 days; i.e., the replacement rate for the first three days of a sick leave claim is zero.
+This nonpayable period works like a deductible that resets for every new sick leave span.28 Starting on the fourth day, there is full coverage of each additional missed day-i.e., the replacement rate is one.
 If the sick leave lasts 11 days or more, the nonpayable period is reimbursed.
-That is, claims with an 11-day or longer duration are fully covered.34 Panel (a) of Figure 2 presents days paid as a function of days on leave for claims of different duration.
+That is, claims with an 11-day or longer duration are fully covered.
+Panel (a) of Figure 2 presents days paid as a function of days on leave for claims of different duration.
 Reimbursement of the nonpayable period after 11 days implies that the average replacement rate jumps discretely at 11 days, and it is nonconstant (see Panel (b) of Figure 2).